SERIOUS INFECTIONS AND MALIGNANCIES

-In Study I, subjects who achieved PASI 75 at month 6 were entered into a study drug withdrawal and retreatment period.
-Following withdrawal of study drug, these subjects had a median duration of PASI 75 of between 1 and 2 months.
+In Study I, patients who achieved PASI 75 at month 6 were entered into a study drug withdrawal and retreatment period.
+Following withdrawal of study drug, these patients had a median duration of PASI 75 of between 1 and 2 months.

-In Study II, most subjects initially randomized to 50 mg twice a week continued in the study after month 3 and had their etanercept dose decreased to 25 mg twice a week.
-Of the 91 subjects who were PASI 75 responders at month 3, 70 (77%) maintained their PASI 75 response at month 6.
+In Study II, most patients initially randomized to 50 mg twice a week continued in the study after month 3 and had their etanercept dose decreased to 25 mg twice a week.
+Of the 91 patients who were PASI 75 responders at month 3, 70 (77%) maintained their PASI 75 response at month 6.